madmatvey/madmatvey.github.io/_posts/2024-06-18-crypto-wallet-basic-security.md

 #### Got No Safe Place?
 Donate It!

 If you're scratching your head, wondering where to stash your crypto treasure safely, worry not!
 You can always send it my way as a generous donation.
 Think of it as putting your digital booty in a well-guarded vault.
 Plus, you'll have the satisfaction of knowing your crypto is in good hands, helping to support more fun and informative content like this.
-Just [send your coins to the folowing addresses](/about/#donate-me), and I'll make sure they're well taken care of.
+Just send your coins to the addresses below, and I'll make sure they're well taken care of.
+{% crypto_donations %}